Emoji123-s/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12.creates a directory with permissions 751
 13.changes the group owner
-14.changes thefile owner to vincent and the group order to staff
+14.changes thefile owner to vincent and the group order to staff 15.changes the permissions of _hello for the user and group